-The Plan adopted certain distribution and loan provisions of the Coronavirus Aid, Relief, and Economic Security Act, enacted March 27, 2020 (the "CARES Act").
-Specifically, the Plan permitted qualified participants, in accordance with the CARES Act, to take coronavirus-related distributions up to \$100,000 from qualified plans between March 27, 2020 and December 31, 2020, with repayment option of up to three years.
+The Plan adopted certain distribution and loan provisions of the Coronavirus Aid, Relief, and Economic Security ("CARES") Act, which, in accordance with Section 2202(a) of the Act, allowed participants to take up to a \$100,000 distribution from qualified plans between January 1, 2020 and December 31, 2020.
+Participants have the option to repay the Plan's distribution over a three-year period.
 The adopted loan provisions of the CARES Act are described in the following section.
 The Plan will execute a formal Plan amendment within the timeframe required by law.